 For simplicity and physical clarity, however, here we estimate the effective decay rate of the population, $\lambda_{eff}^{P}$ by

 where $f(t)$ is the population signal.
 When $f(t)$ taken to be the smoothed out signal, $\lambda_{eff}^{P}$ is proportional to $\Gamma$ as shown in Fig.\;\ref{fig:FIG10}(c).
 This is consistent with the linear $\Gamma$ dependence of the smallest real-valued eigenvalues.
-When $f(t)$ is taken to be the full signal including the oscillations, $\lambda_{eff}^{P}(\Gamma)$ shows slight deviation from the linear $\Gamma$-dependence (see App.\;\ref{sec:Population-relaxation-rate}).
+When $f(t)$ is taken to be the full signal including the oscillations, $\lambda_{eff}^{P}(\Gamma)$ shows slight deviation from the linear $\Gamma$-dependence (see Supplementary Note 5 and Fig.~S5).
 These findings suggest that population relaxation is slower than Rabi oscillation decay.
-Averages of $N/2$ smallest eigenvalues and averages of the corresponding TLS rates, $s_{k}$ are comparable and can be used as rough estimates of $\lambda_{eff}^{P}$ (see App.\;\ref{sec:APP-Relaxation-rate-estimates}).
+Averages of $N/2$ smallest eigenvalues and averages of the corresponding TLS rates, $s_{k}$ are comparable and can be used as rough estimates of $\lambda_{eff}^{P}$ (see Supplementary Note 3, Fig.~S2 for the eigenvalue-average comparison, and Fig.~S3 for the corresponding CM dynamics).
 Figure\;\ref{fig:FIG10}(d) shows that $\lambda_{eff}^{P}$ has a relatively weak dependence on the initial momentum $p$.